Fiorenza de Bernardi

-Fiorenza de Bernardi (22 May 1928 – 8 May 2020) is the first commercial airline pilot of Italy, and one of the founders of the airline, Aertirrena.
+Fiorenza de Bernardi (22 May 1928 – 6 December 2025) was Italy's first woman commercial airline pilot, and one of the founders of the airline Aertirrena.

-Biography
+Life and career

-Fiorenza was born on 22 May 1928 in Florence to Mario de Bernardi, a colonel of the Italian Air Force.
+De Bernardi was born in Florence on 22 May 1928, to Mario de Bernardi, a colonel of the Royal Italian Air Force.

-She acquired her first three licenses in 1951 and was hired in 1967 by the airline, Aeralps by employer General Garetto.
+She acquired her first three licenses in 1951 and was hired in 1967 by the airline Aeralps by employer General Garetto.

-In the 1960's she received her glider pilot certificate.
-She was the first women in Italy to receive a glacier pilot certificate.
+In the 1960s, she received her glider pilot certificate.
+She was the first woman in Italy to receive a glacier pilot certificate.

-She founded the airline, Aertirrena in 1966 along with Piotr Ivanov, an Aeroflot employee.
-During her time as a pilot, she was experienced in flying the Twin Otter, Yak-40, and the DC-8 in a total of more than 6,500 hours.
+She founded the airline Aertirrena in 1966 along with Piotr Ivanov, an Aeroflot employee.
+During her time as a pilot, she was experienced in flying the Twin Otter, Yak-40, and the DC-8 to a total of more than 6,500 hours.

 She was then president of the Association of Women in the Air (ADA).
-She is also vice-president of the European Pilot Federation and a member of the 99 (an association to which all the world's pilots are in) and is one of the members of the ISA (International Association of Airline Pilots).
-She reached her age of retirement, which was anticipated after a car accident.
-She died on 8 May 2020.
+She was also vice-president of the European Pilot Federation and a member of the Ninety-Nines (an association to which all the world's women pilots belong) and was one of the members of the ISA (International Association of Airline Pilots).
+She was forced to retire earlier than expected, following a car accident.

+De Bernardi died on 6 December 2025, at the age of 97.